Is the album really dead?

-Streaming platforms—like Spotify or Tidal—are products that provide a service well beyond just selling albums for streaming and download.
+Digital music stores—like Spotify or Tidal—are products that provide a service well beyond just selling albums for streaming and download.

 The added service that streaming platforms provide is largely based on the almighty playlist.
 Algorithms, curation and themes all preside over how we hear music these days—a job that used to belong to the album.

 It’s nothing new of course.
 It’s not like Spotify invented the playlist.
 We’ve been playlisting MP3s since the dawn of the format.
 Streaming platforms just do it for us now—or make it way easier for us to build our own.

 The only playlists we had time to make back then were maybe a quick 20 song list for a road trip, or a house party megamix (that low-key had ‘Call me Maybe’ on it).

 But since streaming platforms started giving us an easier way to splinter albums up into a million pieces there’s wayyyyy more playlists for everything…